Pine Tree Care After Planting: Watering, Fertilizing & Maintenance Guide

 When to Start Feeding a Pine

-Hold off on fertilizing during the first year.
+For the vast majority of newly planted pine trees in average or moderately fertile garden soil, it is safest to avoid fertilizing entirely during the first growing season so the tree can prioritize root establishment over shoot growth.
 Your tree needs to focus on establishing roots, not stimulating new growth.
 This first season is designed to prevent transplant shock from the pine tree, and fertilizing too early can stress the tree.
 The exception is if you have terrible soil.
 A soil test (available at garden centers) will tell you if you have a serious nutrient deficiency.

 Choosing and Applying the Right Fertilizer